Housing stability takes more than just a house; it also takes kindness and support.

 If you have lived in a rooming house for many years, it can be a difficult transition to move into a self-contained modern apartment.

 Unison redeveloped an ageing rooming house in Melbourne’s West into a contemporary 54-unit apartment building this year.
-It was officially opened in June, and is a conscious move by Unison away from rooming house accommodation to quality affordable homes.
+Our Napier street Footscray apartment complex was officially opened in June 2020, and is a conscious move by Unison away from rooming house accommodation to quality affordable homes.

 Irena is a Unison Housing Support Worker, a role funded by the Department of Health and Human services to provide health and wellbeing support to vulnerable residents.
 Working alongside her team mates, Irena played an important role in the move.